 Planting and transplanting trees and shrubs

-- Select trees and shrubs for a site based on the ability of the plant to handle the soil, light, climate, and residential conditions present at that location.
+- Select trees and shrubs based on the soil, light, climate and residential conditions at the site.

-- There are different planting and transplanting methods for bare root, packaged, container grown and containerized, and balled and burlapped tree stock.
+- There are different planting and transplanting methods for different types of tree stock.

 Planning the site